hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 - Create a feedback channel in your company's chat application of choice (or a mailing list)
 - Host office hours where you answer live Q&A and go over the abstraction and some of the things that it enables
-- Find a team and migrate something they use to utilize the abstraction, use that to find weak points you haven't considered, and then address those
+- Find a team and migrate something they use to utilise the abstraction, use that to find weak points you haven't considered, and then address those

 #### Your Leadership